[border wall header art]

 9:00 - 9:15 am Gathering, Announcements and Orientation

-Todd Miller for the past 15 years Todd has dedicated himself to in depth reporting and writing about immigration, the militarization of the US/ Mexico Border, and the communities and people that live there.
-He has written 4 books including Border Patrol Nation, Empire of Borders, Build Bridges not Walls, and Storming the Wall.
+For the past 15 years, Todd has dedicated himself to in-depth reporting and writing about immigration, the militarization of the US/Mexico Border, and the communities and people that live there.
+He has written four books including Border Patrol Nation, Empire of Borders, Build Bridges not Walls, and Storming the Wall.
 He is also co-founder of The Border Chronicle.

 10:15 - 11:00 am Border Fair on the Patio

 Alba Jamarillo J.D. is co-executive director of the Immigration Law and Justice Network and is the founder of the founder of Teatro Dignidad (Dignity Theater).
-Alba is a celebrated local and national leader in the area of immigration, human rights, and the arts.
-She will be bringing insights to the current legal situation that relate to the heavy-handed immigration enforcement and the impact on migrant communities, their families and activists.
+Alba is a celebrated local and national leader in the areas of immigration, human rights, and the arts.
+She will be bringing insights to the current legal situation that relate to the heavy-handed immigrationenforcement and the impact on migrant communities, their families and activists.

 12:00 - 1:30 pm Lunch: Tamales and Tacos for sale on the patio